-Northwest Wisconsin Concentrated Employment Program, Inc. (Northwest Wisconsin CEP or CEP), a federally designated 501(C)(3) private non-profit corporation, has administered federal, state, and private foundation funded workforce development programs for more than 40 years with a history of excellence, innovation, and accountability.
+Northwest Wisconsin Concentrated Employment Program, Inc. (Northwest Wisconsin CEP or CEP), a federally designated 501(C)(3) private non-profit corporation, has administered federal, state, and private foundation funded workforce development programs for 50 years with a history of excellence, innovation, and accountability.

 To strengthen the economy of Northwest Wisconsin, by providing effective and efficient workforce development services to businesses and workers.